Filipino Mestizos: Ethnic groups in colonial Philippines

-Persons classified as blancos (whites) and those with Spanish ancestry were subdivided into the peninsulares (persons of pure Spanish descent born in Spain); insulares (persons of pure Spanish descent born in the Philippines i.e. criollos); mestizos de español (persons of mixed Autronesian and Spanish ancestry), and tornatrás (persons of mixed Austronesian, Chinese, and Spanish ancestry).
+Persons classified as blancos (whites) and those with Spanish ancestry were subdivided into the peninsulares (persons of pure Spanish descent born in Spain); insulares (persons of pure Spanish descent born in the Philippines i.e. criollos); mestizos de español (persons of mixed Austronesian and Spanish ancestry), and tornatrás (persons of mixed Austronesian, Chinese, and Spanish ancestry).

 Persons of pure or mostly Spanish descent living in the Philippines who were born in Hispanic America were classified as Americanos.
 Mestizos and mulattoes born in Hispanic America living in the Philippines kept their legal classification as such.
 Mulattos usually came as indentured servants to the Americanos.
 Philippine-born children of mestizos and mulattoes from Hispanic America were classified based on patrilineal descent.

 The indigenous peoples of the Philippines were referred to as Indios (for those of pure Austronesian descent) and negritos.
 Indio was a general term applied to native Austronesians as a legal classification; it was only applied to Christianised natives who lived in proximity to the Spanish colonies.
 Persons who lived outside of Manila, Cebu, and areas with a large Spanish concentration were classified as such: naturales were baptised Austronesians of the lowland and coastal towns.
 Unbaptised Austronesians and Aetas who lived in the towns were classified as salvajes (savages) or infieles (infidels).
 Remontados ("those who went to the mountains") and tulisanes (bandits) were Austronesians and Aetas who refused to live in towns and moved upland.
 They were considered to live outside the social order as Catholicism was a driving force in everyday life as well as determinant of social class.

 The Spanish legally classified the Aetas as negritos, based on their appearance.
 The word term would be misinterpreted and used by future European scholars as an ethnoracial term in and of itself.
 Both Christianised Aetas who lived in the colony and unbaptised Aetas who lived in tribes outside of the colony were classified negrito.
 Christianised Aetas who lived in Manila were not allowed to enter Intramuros and lived in areas designated for indios.
 Persons of Aeta descent were also viewed as being outside the social order as they usually lived in tribes beyond settlements and resisted conversion to Christianity.

 The fluid nature of racial integration in the Philippines during the Spanish colonial period was recorded by many travelers and public figures at the time, who were favorably impressed by the lack of racial discrimination, as compared to the situation in other European colonies.

 Among them was Sir John Bowring, Governor General of British Hong Kong and a well-seasoned traveler who had written several books about the different cultures in Asia.
 He described the situation as "admirable" during a visit to the Philippines in the 1870s: